Sbdc Incubator Accelerator For Startup Founder In New Hampshire

 If you are considering starting a business in New Hampshire, you can consider working with the SBDC of New Hampshire.
 This nonprofit incubator offers business counseling, access to financing opportunities, trainings, and library services.
 It also has access to international teleconference and networking opportunities for entrepreneurs.
 It has helped over 2,000 start-ups in the state grow and thrive.
 Its mission is to help entrepreneurs start, grow, and succeed in their businesses.

 If you live in New Hampshire, consider a business incubator focused on technology.
 These facilities offer customized workspace and access to specialized research equipment, as well as administrative and business mentoring services.
 These programs aim to help tech companies become self-sustaining enterprises.
-By providing these services, the incubators are helping new companies develop new technologies.
+By providing these services, the incubators are helping new companies develop new technologies which patentable.
 They also offer a wealth of resources and knowledge to help new companies thrive.

 Incubators and accelerators in New Hampshire have the added advantage of being close to the Silicon Valley, where Silicon Catalyst is located.
 This incubator and accelerator will help startups with semiconductor-related technologies find funding and access to the technology and market opportunity.
 The incubator has been helping entrepreneurs and innovators for three years, and is backed by the semiconductor industry.
 Silicon Catalyst’s CEO, Pete Rodriguez, spoke to the Silicon Valley Business Journal about the company’s recent announcement and plans for the future.